Inca · Machu Picchu · Amazon

 Cusco — Arrive & Acclimatise

-Cusco — the former capital of the Inca Empire, Qusqu ("navel of the world") — is one of South America's most compelling cities in its own right.
+Cusco — the former capital of the Inca Empire, Qusqu (“navel of the world”) — is one of South America’s most compelling cities in its own right.
 The UNESCO-listed centre layers Inca stone foundations (the massive polygonal masonry of Coricancha Temple, the Sacsayhuamán fortress complex) beneath Spanish colonial churches.
 The Plaza de Armas, San Blas artisan quarter, and San Pedro Market are essential.
-But the primary purpose of 2–3 nights before Machu Picchu is altitude acclimatisation — arriving in Cusco at 3,400m and attempting the Inca Trail the following morning will produce incapacitating altitude sickness for most people regardless of fitness level.
+The primary purpose of 2–3 nights before Machu Picchu is altitude acclimatisation — arriving at 3,400m and attempting the Inca Trail the following morning will produce incapacitating altitude sickness for most people regardless of fitness.

-Drink coca tea from arrival — it is universally available in Cusco hotels and genuinely aids altitude adjustment.
+Drink coca tea from arrival — universally available in Cusco hotels and genuinely aids altitude adjustment.
 Avoid alcohol for the first 24 hours.
 Eat light.
-The altitude is serious: Cusco receives emergency evacuations annually from tourists who underestimate it.
+The altitude is serious: Cusco receives medical evacuations annually from tourists who underestimate it.

 2